daniyyell-dev/daniyyell-dev.github.io/_posts/Phishing/2024-11-24-Analysing-a-Fake-Royal-Mail-Smishing-Attack-Hidden-Behind-Cloudflare.md

 #### **Stage 1: Harvesting PII**

-When the user clicks the link in the SMS, they are directed to a page asking for confirmation of their address details.
+Through the link, the user is prompted to enter their postcode.
+In the next stage, they are directed to a page requesting confirmation of their address details—something Royal Mail would not typically ask for, as it is not standard practice.

 ![Figure 4](/assets/images/Royal-Mail/personal-information-havesting.png)
 *Fig 4: Personal information harvesting on a phishing form.*